smnenko/smnenko/Self intro.md

 After that I learned many languages and technologies like *Vue.js, React.js, C/C++/C#*.
 I was looking for myself.

 ##### Python and Django
 Then I meet Python.
 And away we go.
-I tried some new technologies and implement a couple of Python principles.
+I've tried some new technologies and implement a couple of Python principles.
 There's good community of Python developers and there wasn't a second when I couldn't find the answer to my issue in the article, book or video tutorial.
 I learned Telegram and VK APIs and wrote some bots for it using pyTelegramBotApi and aiogram.
 Also I made some parsers with requests/selenium, games with pygame.
 I think you know I learned Django.
 This is the web framework that will facilitate development process.
 It has his own structure.
 It means that it's very simple to read but inefficient for small projects.